 Davis Senseman founded Davis Law Office in 2010 after nearly a decade of practicing in the corporate department of a larger law firm.
 Armed with this experience and knowledge of legal solutions used by large entities, Davis set out to bring the same level of service to smaller organizations and individuals, with a three-fold mission: provide top-notch legal work, charge fair prices for it, and never stop evolving to meet the changing needs of clients.
 Over eight years and more than 1,000 clients later, Davis proudly serves large and small companies, and continually expands services for individuals and families.
 Davis graduated cum laude from Bucknell University with degrees in Sociology and English, and magna cum laude from Mitchell | Hamline School of Law.
 Davis has been selected as a Minnesota Rising Star lawyer three years and teaches the Business Law Clinic at Mitchell | Hamline School of Law.
 When not handling legal matters for clients & students, Davis can be found spending time with family, testifying regarding taxation & small business matters in St. Paul and Washington, D.C. and hustling on the campaign trail for progressive candidates and organizations like Out Front around the state.

 Greg is an accountant for the world-famous Fox Tax team.
-He's been preparing taxes since 2010 and is a self-proclaimed tax nerd that enjoys working closely with his friends, family, and community to ensure they get the most tax benefits possible.
+He's been preparing taxes since 2010 and is a self-proclaimed tax nerd that enjoys working closely with his artist friends, family, and creative community to ensure they get the most tax benefits possible.
 Greg has volunteered with Prepare & Prosper, working with low income families and individuals, and sat on the board for the Art Shanty Projects, helping to enrich artist driven community in unregulated public spaces.
 Greg lives in Minneapolis, where he was born and raised, and will probably talk about biking and beers for longer than appropriate, if allowed to do so.

 J. Anthony Allen